-The diocesan Review Board will be composed of at least five persons of outstanding integrity and good judgment in full communion with the Church and who have relevant skills and experience, which may include psychology, social work, rights of minors, law enforcement, civil law, canon law, education, personnel administration, and pastoral care.
-The Review Board may have up to 2 additional members, who, while meeting all other qualifications, are not required to be Catholic.
-The majority of the members will be lay persons who are not in the employ of the Diocese.
+The Diocesan Review Board will be composed of at least five persons of outstanding integrity and good judgment in full communion with the Church and who have relevant skills and experience, which may include psychology, social work, children's rights, law enforcement, civil law, canon law, education, personnel administration, and pastoral care.
+The majority of the members will be lay persons who are not in the employ of the diocese.
 At least one member will be a priest who is an experienced and respected pastor of the Diocese of Saginaw.
 At least one member should have experience treating or assisting individuals who have been sexually abused as minors.
 Members shall be appointed by the Bishop.

-- 6.2.1 Each member will typically be appointed for a term of five years, with terms which may be staggered to ensure continuity of membership, beginning July 1, which may be renewed. - 6.2.2 The members of the Review Board shall choose a chair and may choose a vice-chair, each serving 2-year terms, which may be renewed.
+- 6.2.1 Each member will be appointed for a term of five years, with terms beginning January 1, which may be renewed. - 6.2.2 The members of the Review Board shall choose a chair and vice-chair, each serving 2-year terms, which may be renewed.
 They will assist the Delegate for Safe Environment and the diocesan attorney in planning an agenda for each meeting.
-If the terms of appointment to the Review Board would otherwise end before the completion of service as chair or vice-chair, the terms as Review Board members may be extended to be concurrent with completion of service as chair or vice-chair. - 6.2.3 The Review Board will meet at least 3 times per year and may meet more often as needed.
+If the terms of appointment to the Review Board would otherwise end before the completion of service as chair or vice-chair, the terms as Review Board members may be extended to be congruent with completion of service as chair or vice-chair. - 6.2.3 The Review Board will typically meet 3 times per year and may meet more often in order to review information relative to its responsibilities.
 A member may participate by telephone or video-conferencing if able to participate in a confidential setting.
-The Delegate for Safe Environment, the Victim Assistance Coordinator (when relevant to discussions pertaining to allegations), an investigator (if there is a current investigation), the Promoter of Justice, the attorney representing the Diocese of Saginaw, and a member of the diocesan Communications Office may also attend Review Board meetings.
-An additional guest, such as a presenter from the diocesan Child and Youth Protection office, may be invited solely for the purpose of assisting the Review Board to fulfill its responsibilities. - 6.2.4 All matters before the Review Board are confidential, with the goal of advising the Bishop of the Diocese of Saginaw. - 6.2.5 Any public communication regarding the diocesan Safe Environment Program/Policy or allegations of sexual abuse of minors by clergy will be made by the Bishop, his Delegate, or the diocesan Communications Office.
+The Delegate for Safe Environment, the Victim Assistance Coordinator (when relevant to discussions pertaining to allegations), an investigator (if there is a current investigation), the attorney representing the Diocese of Saginaw, and a member of the diocesan Communications Office will also attend Review Board meetings. - 6.2.4 All matters before the Review Board are confidential, with the goal of advising the Bishop of the Diocese of Saginaw. - 6.2.5 Any public communication regarding the Diocesan Safe Environment Program/Policy or allegations of sexual abuse of minors by clergy will be made by the Bishop, his delegate, or the diocesan communications office.